mongodb-labs/migration-verifier/README.md

 Because the verifier compares documents by `_id`, it cannot compare logical time-series measurements (i.e., the data that users actually insert).
 Instead it compares the server’s internal time-series “buckets”.
 Unfortunately, this makes mismatch details essentially useless with time-series since they will be details about time-series buckets, which users generally don’t see.

+It also requires that migrations replicate the raw buckets rather than the logical measurements.
+This is because a logical migration would cause `_id` mismatches between source & destination buckets.
+A user application wouldn’t care (since it never sees the buckets’ `_id`s), but verification does.

 NB: Given bucket documents’ size, hashed document comparison can be especially useful with time-series.

 # Limitations